 On the other hand, orthodontics is concerned with the alignment of the teeth rather than the inside of them.
 Any time that you or your child need to address an issue involving crowded teeth, crooked teeth, or any kind of bite problem, you want to speak with an orthodontist for a professional opinion.

-The names are somewhat similar, but the area of dentistry that each of these specializations focus on are quite different from one another.
-If you have any further questions, speak to your dentist and they can provide you with guidance.
+The names are somewhat similar, but the areas of dentistry that each of these specializations focus on are quite different from one another.
+If you have any further questions, speak to your dentist, and they can provide you with guidance.

 In Need of Endodontics in Maryland?
 Call Access Endodontics